evcc-io/evcc.io/content/media-kit.en.md

 ## Naming

-**evcc is always written in lowercase** — as you see in our logo.
+**evcc is always written in lowercase**, as you see in our logo.
 Please don't write "EVCC" or "Evcc".
 When starting a sentence, rephrase to avoid leading with the name, or keep it lowercase.

 ---